Mythbuster: SEO (Search Engine Optimization) and CRO (Conversion Rate Optimization) don’t actually compete, they go together.

 As of 2018, SEO encompasses tons of digital marketing factors that can genuinely contribute to improving conversions and revenues.

-Without further ado, here are 6 powerful ways to align your SEO strategy with your conversion rate optimization (CRO) efforts.
+Without further ado, here are 6 powerful ways to align your SEO strategy with your conversion rate optimization efforts.
+If you are just kickstarting your CRO program, read our Beginner’s Guide to Conversion Rate Optimization first.

 Design your SEO for every step of your sales funnel